 Quickstart: Create a Linux virtual machine in Azure with PowerShell

 The Azure PowerShell module is used to create and manage Azure resources from the PowerShell command line or in scripts.
-This quickstart shows you how to use the Azure PowerShell module to deploy a Linux virtual machine (VM) in Azure that runs Ubuntu.
-To see your VM in action, you then SSH to the VM and install the NGINX web server.
+This quickstart shows you how to use the Azure PowerShell module to deploy a Linux virtual machine (VM) in Azure.
+This quickstart uses the Ubuntu 16.04 LTS marketplace image from Canonical.
+To see your VM in action, you'll also SSH to the VM and install the NGINX web server.

 If you don't have an Azure subscription, create a free account before you begin.

 The Azure Cloud Shell is a free interactive shell that you can use to run the steps in this article.
 It has common Azure tools preinstalled and configured to use with your account.

 To open the Cloud Shell, just select Try it from the upper right corner of a code block.
 Select Copy to copy the blocks of code, paste it into the Cloud Shell, and press enter to run it.

 If you want to install and use the PowerShell locally, this quickstart requires the Azure PowerShell module version 5.7.0 or later.
 Run